Zaramo people: Process

 The majority of potters in Zaramo culture are women, who are called fundi wa kufinyanga or "masters of making pottery."
 Pottery is seen as a job that complements the agricultural and domestic responsibilities assigned to women.
 Apart from most of Africa, Zaramo women do not sell their pottery in markets, instead operating on an order/commission system.
 While any women may choose to practice pottery, many women are taught by older relatives when they are mwali, a time when girls are secluded in the home and normally learn domestic skills.
 Pottery is a physically strenuous task, which is the main reason a woman may retire from the practice.

 Good clay is the most essential part of Zaramo pottery, with many potters choosing to mix several types of clay to achieve maximum durability through the firing process.
 A pottery wheel is not used; instead, "pinch pot" techniques (generally for smaller vessels) and coiling methods (generally for larger vessels) are used.
-After being formed, the pottery are left to dry out for 2–7 days before being fired, not in a kiln, but a wood fire.
+After being formed, the pottery are left to dry out for two to seven days before being fired, not in a kiln, but a wood fire.
 The vessels are placed on top of a fire, and more wood and plant material are placed on top of the vessels.
-Firing lasts 2–3 hours.
+Firing lasts two to three hours.
 If the pottery is to be colored, they are colored directly after firing.

-Finish and Ornamentation
+Finish and ornamentation

 The bodies of vessels are burnished using seeds, metal, stones or shells, while necks/rims are smoothed with leaves or paper.

 Color is added directly after firing and mostly consists of reds and blacks.
 Red pigment is made from either the boiling of the mzingifuri plant (where the vessel is dipped into the pigment) or from the heating of kitahoymse grass seeds (which are turned into a solid mass that is then rubbed onto a just-fired vessel to transfer pigment.)
 Black pigment is made from powdering tree bark (usually mango tree bark) and mixing it with water or citrus juice.